mhoehle/hoehleatsu.github.io/_posts/2016-06-19-princesAsUniforms.md

 $r-1$ in order to form a baseline and then, starting from the $r$'th candidate, select the first candidate better than the baseline.
 If no candidate was chosen before the $n$'th candidate this last candidate has to be selected no matter what.
-The intuitive phenomena of getting *desperate towards the end* was observed, if the objective of finding *the* best is changed to maximizing the expected rank of the selected candidate.
+The natural phenomena of getting *desperate towards the end* was observed, if the objective of finding *the* best is changed to maximizing the expected rank of the selected candidate.

 In this blog post we study the situation, where additional information about the absolute score of the candidates